Krakow for Kids

 Multikino is generally the only movie theatre that shows children's films undubbed - so if you want to take your child to see Harry Potter or Shrek in its original version, this is the place to go.

 This IMAX theatre plays a host of movies in 3D, from undersea documentaries to gigantic dinosaur adventures, as well as special 3D-screenings of new movies.

 One of the most modern bowling alleys on the continent is the main attraction of this park, which also features pool, air-hockey, and video arcades.
 A supervised play-pen is available for very young children.
 For the adults, there's a full bar as well.

 Cracovia Football or Ice Hockey

 ul.
 Kaluzy 1, ul.
 Siedleckiego 7

 If your kid is into sports, why not take him or her to a match?
 Depending on the season, a game of football or ice hockey is an entertaining way to pass the afternoon.
+Buying hockey equipment and football equipment can prepare you and your childs for a trip to Krakow.
 Who knows, you might even end up bonding!

 Krakowianka Ice Rink

 While it's hard to find outdoor activities in the winter, it is the perfect season for ice skating, and Krakow's indoor rink will guarantee that you don't freeze while your kid is practising his or her figure eights.